tjorim/philips-airpurifier-coap/README.md

 Currently only encrypted-CoAP is implemented.

-## BREAKING CHANGE:

-I've switched to the branch of Denaun.
-This brings a number of breaking changes:
- - The long list of attributes is now split out to a number of sensors.
-If you rely on them, you need to change your frontend, scripts and automations.
- - The speed setting is now seperated from the preset modes, more inline with how fans are treated inside HA.

- There might be some more changes and I'll update the documentation as I come across this.
-The documentation below is somewhat out-of-date.
-I'll fix this over time.

 ## Word of Caution

 Due to a bug in the Philips devices, this integration is rather instable.
 It might or might not work.
 Even if it seems ok at first, it might stop working after a while.
 Sometimes, a power cycle of the Philips device helps.
 Sometimes, only a power cycle and a Home Assistant restart together help.
 It is frustrating.
 Do not report this as an issue here.
 Nobody can help right now. @mhetzi contributed timer code to attempt reconnects if the device is not responsive.
 Sometimes, that helps.
 But not always.
 You've been warned.